-The mobile applications market is white hot.
-Over the last few years, mobile devices like tablets, smart watches, and, of course, smartphones have totally changed the way people get the information and interact with it.
+The mobile applications market is white-hot.
+Over the last few years, mobile devices like tablets, smartwatches, and, of course, smartphones have totally changed the way people get information and interact with it.

-A Statista survey predicts over 310 billion downloaded apps by the year 2020 with the total revenue of $189 billion.
-As of first quarter 2018, there are millions of apps available in the app stores:
+A Statista survey predicts over 310 billion downloaded apps by the year 2020 with total revenue of $189 billion.
+As of the first quarter of 2018, there are millions of apps available in the app stores:

 You can find more than 2 million apps in the Apple app store and about 3.8 million items in Google Play.
 For Blackberry and Windows, there are 234,500 and 669,000 mobile apps respectively.

 According to another Statista report created in 2017, the fastest growing app category is shopping (e-commerce).
 Games, on the other hand, have slowed down.